PeterKaminski09/baskup/README.md

 ## Download @ http://peterkaminski09.github.io/baskup/

 ### *Update: 11/16/2018*
-Mojave users will need to add the program to the System Preferences → Security & Privacy → Privacy → Full Disk Access pane.
+Due to Apple security improvements, macOS Mojave users will need to add the program to the System Preferences → Security & Privacy → Privacy → Full Disk Access pane.
+This allows Baskup to access messages.

+This should only affect app users.
+The command line script should still work as normal.

 ### *Update: 10/23/2017*